Appsilon/shiny.info/README.md

 shiny.info
 ==========

-Display simple diagnostic info of your Shiny app corner.
+Display simple diagnostic info of your Shiny app in any of its corners.

 What can be displayed there?